Brprb08/orbital-control-simulator/README.md

 ## Why I Built This

 After following real-world missions like SpaceX and exploring tools like GMAT, I wanted to build something hands-on that reflects actual orbital mechanics.
-This simulator became a space where I could:
+This simulator became a platform to:

 - Implement numerical integration (RK4) from scratch
 - Explore multi-body gravitational systems in real time